 This activity can be done orally or in writing.

-6. Grab Their Attention With Video Writing Prompts.
+6. Use Video Writing Prompts.

-After a while, bell ringer activities can become monotonous.
-So include engaging video content in your collection in order to keep things fresh.
+Include engaging video content in your collection in order to keep things fresh.

 See the full volume of video prompts.

 Journaling is a great way to integrate writing into any subject.